Christmas is a time to enjoy yourself and have foods that you wouldn’t regularly eat at other times of the year.

 A tasty vegetable dish which is a lower carbohydrate alternative to traditional mashed potato.

 No roast is complete without stuffing – instead of sausage meat, this vegetarian version of the classic Christmas recipe comes with a twist.

 If you fancy something a bit different for Christmas this year, this vegetable dish is full of delicious middle eastern flavour.

 And don't forget the sweet treats…

-This tasty pudding has extra fruit and keeps for up to a week if stored in the fridge.
+This tasty pudding has no added free sugars, only sugar found naturally in the fruit ingredients.
+It keeps for up to a week if stored in the fridge.

 A Christmas classic gets a healthier twist.
+These "topless" mince pies are lower in fat and calories, and higher in fibre by using wholemeal flour in the pie crust.
+They still have all the flavours of Christmas.
 Perfect for tucking into in front of the fire with the family.

 Alcohol is often part and parcel of celebrating, but, when you’re enjoying yourself, drinking a little more mulled wine than you intended is a common pitfall.

 Regardless of whether you have diabetes or not, guidelines recommend that men and women should not regularly consume more than 14 units a week and if you do have as much as 14 units, spread this over three days or more.